Eagle syndrome: Epidemiology

 Approximately 4% of the general population have an elongated styloid process, and of these about 4% give rise to the symptoms of Eagle syndrome.
 Therefore, the incidence of stylohyoid syndrome may be about 0.16%.
 More recent studies have reported the incidence of styloid elongation to be as high as 54%.

 Patients with this syndrome tend to be between 30 and 50 years of age but it has been recorded in teenagers and in patients > 75 years old.
 It is more common in women, with a male:female ratio ~ 1:2.

-History

-The condition was first described by American otorhinolaryngologist Watt Weems Eagle in 1937.